 Many libraries provide brochures and handouts to assist people experiencing homelessness in finding the resources they need.
-The Hibiya Library and Museum, Tokyo, Japan prepared a "Guidebook to way out of life on the street" providing "information necessary for the people who have recently become homeless, including where to go to find a job or how to apply for welfare benefits."
+The Hibiya Library and Museum, Tokyo, Japan makes available a "Guidebook to way out of life on the street" providing "information necessary for the people who have recently become homeless, including where to go to find a job or how to apply for welfare benefits."
+These guidebooks are placed mainly in the library public toilets, which can be expected to be visited by people experiencing homelessness, and where relative privacy can be found.